GrandForStu/4LR_MTPO/README.md

-# TCP Algorithms Comparison
+# Research on the effectiveness of model-based (FSM) test generation  compared to manual scenario writing

 ## Authors and Contributors

-The main contributors *Dmitry Zhevatchenko*, student of SPbPU ICSC, and *Egor Brizhitskiy*, student of MIPT.
+The main contributors *Dmitry Zhevatchenko*, student of SPbPU ICSC.

 The advisor and contributor *Vladimir A. Parkhomenko*, Senior Lecturer of SPbPU ICSC.